27-29 November 2018

-The 2018 Istanbul Innovation Days: #NextGenGov, led by UNDP’s Istanbul Regional Hub in collaboration with Dark Matter Laboratories, is structured around a series of events, discussions, reflections and writings.
-It will focus on emerging global trends impacting governance and peacebuilding, drawing lessons from around the world through joint experimentation.
-Because governance and peacebuilding challenges urgently require us to adapt and create new solutions, the event will bring together partners who are already engaging in this arena – from strategic funders and governments to start-ups.
+The 2018 Istanbul Innovation Days: #NextGenGov, led by UNDP’s Istanbul Regional Hub in collaboration with Dark Matter Laboratories, was structured around a series of events, discussions, reflections and writings.
+It focused on emerging global trends impacting governance and peacebuilding, drawing lessons from around the world through joint experimentation.
+Because governance and peacebuilding challenges urgently require us to adapt and create new solutions, the event brought together partners who are already engaging in this arena – from strategic funders and governments to start-ups.

-The intention is to jointly build an understanding of why we need #NextGenGov.
-The event will focus on enabling the broader community of practitioners and policymakers to think through three critical questions:
+The intention was to jointly build an understanding of why we need #NextGenGov.
+The event focused on enabling the broader community of practitioners and policymakers to think through three critical questions:

 1) What are the emerging dynamics and trends underpinning the call for #NextGenGov?

 2) What are we learning from recent innovations in governance and peacebuilding and what are their implications for policy-making?